go-gost/docs/en/docs/reference/connectors/masque.md

 Status: Alpha

-The MASQUE connector uses the MASQUE protocol (RFC 9298 CONNECT-UDP) for UDP data forwarding.
-This connector only supports UDP and must be used together with the [H3-MASQUE dialer](/reference/dialers/h3-masque/).
+The MASQUE connector uses the MASQUE protocol for data forwarding, supporting both UDP via CONNECT-UDP (RFC 9298) and TCP via standard CONNECT.
+This connector must be used together with the [H3-MASQUE dialer](/reference/dialers/h3-masque/).

 !!! note "Limitations"
-    The MASQUE connector must be used together with the [H3-MASQUE dialer](/reference/dialers/h3-masque/) to build a UDP proxy service based on the MASQUE protocol (RFC 9298).
+    The MASQUE connector must be used together with the [H3-MASQUE dialer](/reference/dialers/h3-masque/) to build a UDP/TCP proxy service based on the MASQUE protocol.

 === "CLI"
     ```